 When you click the “+ NEW DEVICE(S)” button, you will have the option to add one device or many devices at once.
 Depending on your account tier, there may be a limit on the number of devices you are able to add.

-NOTE: the Endpoint URL at the top of the screen is the host name that has been created to receive your devices' outgoing API calls.
+NOTE: Near the top-left of the screen you will see a button that, when clicked, will copy the App Link to your clipboard.
+This link is the host name that has been created to receive your devices' outgoing API calls.
 If devmode is enabled (discussed in the Settings section, below), an additional endpoint is enabled for devices to connect to unsecured on port 80.
 This unsecured endpoint is nearly identical to the endpoint except

 https is changed to